Rule Enforcing Through Ordering: Analytic Solution

-In this section we present analytic solution of the \ifinesname{2} game.
+In this section we present analytic solution of the general \ifinesname{w} game, $w\geq 1$.
 We start by defining extension of \critstrategy, and showing no agent can benefit by deviating from it.
 Later, we discuss some properties of this analytic solution.

-In \ifinesname{2}, no agents are added after sorting.
-After the first \roundname the game is thus identical to \ifinesname{1}.
+In \ifinesname{w}, no agents are added after sorting.
+After the first \roundname the game is thus identical to \ifinesname{(w-1)}.
 This recursive relation motivates us to introduce the analogues of the variables used in the previous section recursively.
 We use upper index to denote the game length $w$ and number of \roundname, i.e. in the previous section we would use $r^{1,1}$ for the critical position $r$.

-We extend Definition~\ref{def.crit} of critical strategy to pay $F$ if $a$'s position is in front of some critical position $r^{2,t}$, defined below.
-Note that since the second \roundname corresponds to \ifinesname{1}, $r^{2,2} = r^{1,1}=r$. \begin{definition}[2-Critical strategy] The {\it $2$-critical strategy} is
+We extend Definition~\ref{def.crit} of critical strategy to pay $F$ if $a$'s position is in front of some critical position $r^{w,t}$, defined below.
+Note that since the second \roundname corresponds to \ifinesname{(w-1)}, $r^{w,l} = r^{w-1,l-1}$ for $l>1$ and in particular $r^{w,w} = \dots = r^{2,2} = r^{1,1}=r$. \begin{definition}[w-Critical strategy] The {\it $w$-critical strategy} is